Napa County Truck Accident Lawyers

 Mechanical Failures

 Auto defect accidents can occur unexpectedly, which may cause fatalities and injuries.
 They can be due to brake failure, steering malfunctions, engine problems, or defective tires.
 Some instances may be due to poor maintenance.
-However, we’ve also handled truck-related cases where the negligent party was the vehicle manufacturer.
+However, there are truck-related cases where the negligent party was the vehicle manufacturer.

 Gil v.
 Anderson Plumbing: verdict by a Los Angeles County Superior Court jury in Van Nuys awarded to a man who was injured when his vehicle was struck from behind by a large commercial plumbing van.
 Benny was part of the trial team that obtained this verdict.– BENNY KHORSANDI